VisualFP/docs/SA/design_concept/content/design/design_evaluation_results.typ

 #questionnaireResult(
     "Lukas Buchli",
-    "Lukas Buchli is a technical employee at the institue for software at OST", (
+    "Lukas Buchli is a technical employee at the institute for software at OST", (
         (
             concept: "Flo-inspired",